 4.9% of our survey takers use DNSSEC for all of their domains and 11.2% for some of their domains.
 30.7% don’t use it for any, and 53.2% of our survey takers didn’t know that DNSSEC existed.

 It may be that many users consider this security feature as technologically advanced, but it can easily be set up with the help of registrars and hosting providers.

 If you’re a Namecheap customer, you may find the following two articles useful:

 At Namecheap, we offer PremiumDNS, which can be used with any domain, ensuring that your domain runs smoothly and remains free of issues.
 The service offers customers 100% DNS uptime, secures look-ups, and prevents fake site re-directs.

-There are also other security practices that you can do to help keep your domain secure and safe.
-Let’s go through them now.
+There are also other security practices that you can maintain to help keep your domain secure and safe.
+Let’s take a look at them now.

 Make domain management simple with auto-renewal, and never let your domain expire!
 At Namecheap, this means your account balance will be charged first, if there are insufficient funds, your payment cards will be tried next.
 This is the easiest way to make sure that your website and any connected services stay running for as long as you have your domain.

 Although it may be tempting to delegate domain management to an employee, or an external IT company, it may not be wise, considering how valuable it is to you and your business.

 In an ideal world, you (the business owner) would be the only person that has access to your domain.
 However, if you’re just too busy, then make sure the domain is registered in your company name, and not in the name of an employee, or an external company.
 Alternatively, you may be able to delegate partial control, which limits access based on needs, such as giving DNS management access to your IT team leader.